On a warm summer's evening,

 Nearly two-thirds of the way through the season, the Rockies found themselves 6 games below .500, and 11 games back of the first place San Francisco Giants.

-He said, "son, I've made a life, out of reading people's faces,
+He said, "son, I've made a life, out of reading people's faces,and knowing what their cards were,

 by the way they held their eyes...